-After reorganizing after a period of bankruptcy, the company reemerged as MacArthur Company.
-Today it still focuses on pipe insulation but also offers a wide range of other types of insulation and construction materials and products.
-These include mechanical insulation, waterproofing materials, siding, roofing, and HVAC materials.
+Today, MacArthur continues to focus on pipe insulation but also offers a wide range of construction materials and products.
+These products include mechanical insulation, waterproofing materials, siding, roofing, and HVAC materials.

-Western MacArthur was founded in 1967, but it has roots that are much older.
-The company formed as a merger between two older insulation companies: MacArthur Company and Western Asbestos.
-MacArthur, as the company is now known today, was founded in 1913 and initially was just a small company based in St. Paul, Minnesota that made pipe insulation.
+Although Western MacArthur was founded in 1967, it has much older roots.
+The company formed as a merger between two older insulation companies, MacArthur Company and Western Asbestos.
+Founded in 1913, MacArthur Company was initially a small company that manufactured pipe insulation.

 Asbestos Use by Western MacArthur